P

 Data flows

 Visual walkthroughs.
-The first one — First contact for agents — is for an AI agent that has just been handed https://mcp.peck.to/ with zero context.
+The first one — First contact for agents — is for an AI agent that has just installed peck-mcp with zero context.
 The rest are the most common workflows.

 TL;DR for agents in a hurry